gdjohnson/TK19/concepts/compression.md

+# Sarah Perry, "Cartographic Compression"
+> A special type of intelligence is the organization of complexity into a simpler, less resource-intensive form.
+The experience of such a compression is what is called “insight,” and it is pleasurable for humans even when not relevant to survival.
+The complementary tool, humor, offers a pleasant sensation as a reward for weeding one’s model for inconsistencies, though as with compression and music, it has many social applications.
+Compression is likely one of the regularities in subjective aesthetic judgment.

+> A special type of intelligence is the organization of complexity into a simpler, less resource-intensive form.
+The experience of such a compression is what is called “insight,” and it is pleasurable for humans even when not relevant to survival...
+This type of intelligence makes sense even without reference to goals – but reducing complexity only makes sense given limited processing power and storage space, a feature as important to human intelligence as cognition being localized within many separate minds.

+I'm skeptical of the above claim.
+It seems like some kind of "reduction" of data to pattern is just necessary to make predictions based on limited inputs, period.
+Even if you had unlimited storage space, you need an algorithm if you wanna _do_ anything with all the stored data.
+Am I crazy in thinking this? ([[Allgebrah]] agrees: "yeah to actually do something useful with data in tractable time, you need to distill it down to a working set and there is always a size constraint on working sets")

+> Maps are _compressions_ of the aboutness-extraction type.
+They represent and highlight certain features of the domain, forming a useful model, and ignore or downplay others.

+> An herbivore trail is an elegant compression of information.
+Its “aboutness” – its promise of water, seasonal pasture, rare nutrients, or something else – is available to those animals capable of extracting it. [see [[stigmergy]], [[signaling theory]]'s "cue"]

 # The scorekeeping analogy from baseball (Noë 2015: Strange Tools)

 > ...let’s return, once again, to writing in the case of written language.
 We can gain insight if we consider what might seem like a fringe and esoteric graphical practice, score keeping in [[sports|baseball]].